TaylorVellios/kickstarter-analysis/README.md

 ![5](https://user-images.githubusercontent.com/14188580/110357364-d2cdf380-8000-11eb-87c4-09128cd03c91.PNG)

 Key Takeaways:
  - There is a significant "middle zone" and "top end" of failure that would seem to be asking too much of the play-going market.
 From $15,000-$30,000 and above $45,000 has a much higher rate of failure than the other price points.
+To be fair, there are very few data points above the $25,000 mark.
+Either way, it is safe to say that high budget productions are best fundraised elsewhere.
- - Whether a result of
+ - It should come as no surprise that the lower the goal, the higher the likelihood of running a successful Kickstarter campaign.
+For the data collected, we can see a sweet spot in the $10,000 - $15,000 range

 ### Challenges and Difficulties Encountered